-Here’s what I did to control the neighbors’ galloping dog sounds:
+What I did to control the neighbors’ galloping dog sounds

 Lots of exercise.
 This may seem like we fled the noise scene, but that’s only partially true since the galloping sounds happened multiple times throughout the day, so leaving every time it happened wouldn’t have been feasible.

 It was also happening when I left the house and the pups stayed home alone, so there was always that part of the equation.
 Regular physical (and mental) exercise tires your dogs out and makes them much less likely to act up, which helped keep Missy and Buzz calm.

 Crates.
 The pups had their respective crates set up in the living room.
 I turned them into cozy spaces with comfy blankets and safe doggie chews, usually filled Kong toys.
 Tip: You can put a blanket over your dog’s wire crate for less visual input if necessary.

 Calming music.
 I mentioned the doggie music I found on YouTube earlier, and that’s exactly what I played when I left the pups home alone.
 Alternatively, you can also play calming classical music or the kind you’d use to meditate or help babies sleep.